apache/mynewt-site/docs/chapter1/project1.md

 2. Voilà!
 The board's LED should be blinking at 1 Hz.

 ### Using flash to make LED blink

+You are here because you want to build an image to be run from flash memory on the Olimex board.

 1. Configure the board to boot from flash by moving the two jumpers together to B0_0 and B1_0.